 If you do not have a free zoom account your zoom.us app looks like this:

 If you signed up for and have a free zoom account your zoom.us app looks something like this:

 The biggest advantage of the free account is that you can check which version of zoom you are using and updating it in a few seconds, as shown in the first two videos below.
-It also provides a few more options, such as hosting meetings and selecting and avatar that shows instead of your name when you turn your camera off.
+It also provides a few more options, such as hosting meetings up to 40 minutes and selecting and avatar that shows instead of your name when you turn your camera off.

 A free zoom account is all you need if you participate in zoom meetings organized by others.
-(Click on the ‘sign up, it free’ orange button.)
-This is totally up to you, but a free account makes your ‘zoom life‘ easier.
+(Click on the ‘sign up, it free’ orange button on the zoom website.)
+It is totally up to you, but a free account makes your ‘zoom life‘ easier.

 Which version of zoom are we talking about?

 If you are trying to join a zoom meeting and get a notice to update your software on your screen, please do NOT ignore it.
 Consider yourself one of the lucky ones and follow the steps required – and you are golden.
 (Yes, you will have to allow your computer to make changes in the process.)